MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/quarantine-admin-manage-messages-files.md

 Back on the **Download file** flyout, select **Done**.

-#### Actions for quarantined email messages in Defender for Office 365 Plan 2
+#### Actions for quarantined email messages in Defender for Office 365

-In organizations with Microsoft Defender for Office 365 Plan 2 (add-on licenses or included in subscriptions like Microsoft 365 E5), the following actions are also available in the details flyout of a selected message:
+In organizations with Microsoft Defender for Office 365 (add-on licenses or included in subscriptions like Microsoft 365 E5 or Microsoft 365 Business Premium), the following actions are also available in the details flyout of a selected message:

 - :::image type="icon" source="../../media/m365-cc-sc-open-icon.png" border="false"::: **Open email entity**: For more information, see [How to read the email entity page](mdo-email-entity-page.md#how-to-read-the-email-entity-page).